 We parked on Snake Pass (A57), at the point where the Pennine Way intersects.
-The lay-by is a little bit rough, so don’t expect to park any super cars and not leave a little souvenir for the road sweepers.
-Our Big Old Blue can handle a bit of rough and ready, so we left her there and started on our way through the moorland.
-The purpose of the visit was to claim a trig on the higher shelf stones, and to explore the wreckage around it.
+The lay-by is a little bit rough, so don’t expect to park any supercars and not leave a little souvenir for the road sweepers.
+Our car can handle a bit of rough and ready, so we left her there and started on our way through the moorland.
+The purpose of the visit is to claim a trig on the higher shelf stones, and explore the wreckage around it.
 As we usually get lost and have had several hikes this year end up a little disastrous, I didn’t have much hope for this particular hike.

-The weather was wet, but visibility was good, therefore spirits were high as we strolled along the marked out path of the Pennine Way.
-My mom and brother had tagged along for this little adventure, so the kids had a distraction, instead of looking at our ugly mugs all the time!
+The weather is wet, but visibility good, therefore spirits are high as we stroll along the marked out path of the Pennine Way.
+My mom and brother have tagged along for this little adventure.
+This means the kids have a distraction, instead of looking at our ugly mugs all the time!

 Onwards and Upwards

-We were out in the open, nobody else around, save for a white hare that could be seen in the distance, bounding around his territory.
+We are out in the open, nobody else around, save for a white hare that can be seen in the distance, bounding around his territory.
 Remains of other hares, slaughtered by a predator, lay spread over the moors, promoting questions from the kids.
 A few sheep graze the land, keeping the space wide between them and 3 hyper children.

-After about an hour of walking, I realised we must be close, but I wanted to get to the trig point first.
+After about an hour of walking, I realised we must be close.
+But I wanted to get to the trig point first.
 My idea was scuppered as the remains of an airplane appeared.
-The men got rather excited and the trig plans were put on hold as we explored the remains lying on the ground in front of us.
+The men got rather excited and the trig plans were put on hold as we explored the remains in front of us.

-The wreckage was quite humbling.
+The wreckage is very humbling.
 Charred remains of seats, melted piles of metal, engines lying warped and incomplete across the expanse of the moorland.
 13 people were on board this aircraft, when, in 1948, it had immediately combust as it collided with the ground.
 The aircraft had not stood a chance when it hurtled toward the hill at several hundred miles an hour.

 We looked around.
-The kids asked questions about the remnants of the aircraft, and we explained about remembering those who had fallen for our country.
+The kids asked questions about the aircraft, and we explained about remembering those who had fallen for our country.
 Poppies lie in front of the wreckage, in remembrance of the 13 people who had lost their lives.

 As the mist descended, we spotted the trig and decided we would stop for a bite to eat.
 The kids ran around, playing on the rocks while Dicky tried to set up the tarp for a shelter.
-The wind and rain had started to pick up, so we hastily warmed up some grub and ate it as fast as we could.
+The wind and rain started to pick up, so we hastily warmed up some grub.
 The tarp was doing nothing to keep the rain out, and every time the wind blew, a mini shower trickled down our backs.

 ‘Its all part of the adventure’ I told my brother, as his face did nothing to hide his discomfort!
 Thankfully, the kids were still happy and they ran down the hills to navigate us back toward the Pennine path.
-They giggled and played with their uncle, chasing one another and egging each other on to climb the gullies and jump the furthest over the bogs.
-I used my trusty Ordnance Survey map navigation on my phone to make sure we were heading in the right direction.
+They giggled and played with their uncle, egging each other on to climb the gullies and jump the furthest over the bogs.
+I used my trusty Ordnance Survey app on my phone to make sure we were heading in the right direction.
 As the rain was coming down quite heavy now, I didn’t want to chance us getting lost and having to walk longer than we needed to.